erykjj/jwpublib/README.md

 * **Description**: Hebrew and Greek dictionaries and concordance (with back-links to [*Vine's*](README.md/#vines-expository-dictionary-of-new-testament-words))
 * **Latest release**: [*Str_2.1.jwpub*](https://github.com/erykjj/jwpublib/releases/download/Str_2.1/Str_2.1.jwpub)
 * **Released**: [2023-11-21](CHANGELOG.md/#str_21---2023-11-21)
+* **Note**: I have to redo the search indexes.
+For now, the search feature doesn't work.

 ____
 ## Vine's *Expository Dictionary of New Testament Words*